Logo

 Steps to generate a receiving string:

-• Install a wallet app you prefer and finish the initial setup.
+• Install a wallet app you trust and complete the initial setup.

-• Create a new profile and write down the recovery seed for secure backup.
+• Create a new wallet profile and securely store the recovery seed phrase.

-• Open the Receive screen inside the wallet app.
+• Open the Receive screen in the wallet.

-• Copy the wallet address or show a QR code for the sender to scan.
+• Copy the address or display a QR code so the sender can scan it.

-• Share it with the payer to receive bitcoin to your balance.
+• Share the address with the payer to receive BTC to your balance.

 2. Using a Hardware Wallet (Cold Storage)